autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/09/README.md

 <br>

-* following we have the `receive()` function and a getter for `king`. to become a `king` one needs to either be `owner` or to send a value for `prize` larger than its current. since we didn't deploy the contract, the first option is not available:
+* following we have the `receive()` function and a getter for `king`. to become a `king` one needs to either be `owner` or send a value for `prize` larger than its current. since we didn't deploy the contract, the first option is not available:

 ```solidity
   receive() external payable {